open-guides/og-aws/README.md

 ### ALB Gotchas and Limitations
 -	ALBs support HTTP routing but not port-based TCP routing.
--	ALBs do not (yet) support routing based HTTP “Host” header or HTTP verb.
+-	ALBs do not (yet) support routing based on HTTP “Host” header or HTTP verb.
 -	Instances in the ALB's target groups have to either have a single, fixed healthcheck port (“EC2 instance”-level healthcheck) or the healthcheck port for a target has to be the same as its application port (“Application instance”-level healthcheck) - you can't configure a per-target healthcheck port that is different than the application port.
 -	ALBs are VPC-only (they are not available in EC2 Classic)